-“What you don’t want to do is attempt to throw everything away and put something new in place very quickly,” Greenough says.
-“You need to take small steps and make sure you’re investing in your people all the way through that process.
+Upskilling is a process that will move through phases, says Chris Greenough, chief commercial officer at SDE technology: “You need to take small steps and make sure you’re investing in your people all the way through that process.”

 6. Leverage the New Drive for Apprenticeship

 The point of upskilling is to build the skills and behaviors that support digital transformation, and it’s creating a run on digitally savvy employees.
 Demand is starting to outstrip the supply of quality candidates.
 This is where apprenticeship programs can really deliver value.

 Apprenticeships for technology roles are well-established, but using apprenticeship programs to create a more broadly digital workforce is something new.

 In the UK, a government-mandated Apprenticeship Levy compels firms with payrolls larger than 3 million pounds (nearly $4.1 million) annually to devote 0.5% to apprenticeship training.
 It’s been credited with a considerable growth in apprenticeship roles.

 And the definition of who can be an apprentice has also expanded: An English literature graduate can apprentice to be a business analyst; a science major can train for a cybersecurity role.

 People, Not Technologies, Will Define Manufacturing’s Digital Future